jmcooper/angular-hogwarts-tdd-kata/README.md

 Yes that is another story. **Then, the software works as expected.
 The code is clean.
 Yes, I would say this story is done.**

 Congratulations, two points for Hufflepuff.
-Now, it is time to watch a Quidditch match.
+Now, it is for a Quidditch match.

 Story: Hat Sorts Randomly
 -------------------------